Mateocaicedo/Training/ToDo/README.md

 ## Setup

-For this proyect we need dependencies as:
+For this proyect we need dependencies such as:

 #### Node
 Node.js